 • waste generation standards;

-• norms of accumulation of waste (mainly household).
+• norms for waste accumulation (mainly household waste).

 The main elements of economic regulation in the field of waste management (as one of the mechanisms of environmental regulation) are:

-• payments for waste disposal within the established limits;
+• payments for waste disposal within established limits;

-• payments for waste disposal in excess of the established limits.
+• payments for waste disposal in excess of established limits.

-The waste generation standard determines the established amount of waste of a particular type during the production
+The waste generation standard determines the established amount of waste of a specific type during production.

 unit of production.
-Waste disposal limits establish the maximum allowable amount of waste of a particular type, which is allowed to be placed in a certain way for a specified period in waste disposal facilities, taking into account the environmental situation of a given territory.
+Waste disposal limits establish the maximum permissible amount of waste of a particular type, which is allowed to be disposed of in a certain way for a specified period of time in waste disposal facilities, taking into account the environmental situation of the given territory.

-Here list of documents to develop draft standards for waste generation and disposal limits (draft waste disposal limit), which must be submitted to the territorial bodies of Rostekhnadzor.
+Here list of documents to develop draft standards for waste generation and disposal limits (draft waste disposal limit), which must be submitted to the territorial bodies of Rostechnadzor.

 • 1.
-Brief information about production activities, staffing and structure of the enterprise with a description of the purpose and characteristics of all facilities (production and commercial divisions, sites, workshops, teams, offices, departments, buildings, structures, etc.).
+Brief information about production activities, states and structure of the enterprise with a description of the purpose and characteristics of all objects (production and commercial divisions, sites, workshops, teams, offices, departments, buildings, structures, etc.).

 • 3.
-Plan-scheme of the enterprise with the size of the territory and indication of the places of storage of all types of waste.
+Layout of the enterprise with the size of the territory and indication of storage locations for all types of waste.

 • 4.
-Lease agreement or evidence of ownership of land, buildings, premises and structures.
+Lease agreement or certificate of ownership of land, buildings, premises and structures.

 • 5.
-Information on the consumption of raw materials, materials and fuel and energy resources (actually the previous or current year, plan for the next year).
+Certificate of consumption of raw materials, materials and fuel and energy resources (actually the previous or real year, plan for next year).

 • 6.
-Certificate of vehicles on the balance sheet of the enterprise indicating the brand, quantity, planned mileage, places of their parking (storage), maintenance and repair.
+Information about vehicles, which are on the balance sheet of the enterprise, indicating the brand, quantity, planned mileage, places of their parking (storage), Maintenance and repairs.

 • 7.
 Information about the technological equipment used.